truonghoangnguyen/nikaya2/docs/.scripts/trungbo-eng-nanamoli-bodhi.part1.md

 (FEELINGS)

 32. (i) "And what, bhikkhus, is the gratification in the case of feelings?
-Here, bhikkhus, quite secluded from sensual pleasures, secluded from unwholesome states, a bhikkhu enters upon and abides in the first jhāna, which is accompanied by applied and sustained thought, with rapture and pleasure born of seclusion. ${ }^{204} \mathrm{On}$ such an occasion he does not choose for his own affliction, or for another's affliction, or for the affliction of both.
+Here, bhikkhus, quite secluded from sensual pleasures, secluded from unwholesome states, a bhikkhu enters upon and abides in the first jhāna, which is accompanied by applied and sustained thought, with rapture and pleasure born of seclusion. [^204] such an occasion he does not choose for his own affliction, or for another's affliction, or for the affliction of both.
 [90] On that occasion he feels only feeling that is free from affliction.
 The highest gratification in the case of feelings is freedom from affliction, I say.

 33-35.
 "Again, with the stilling of applied and sustained thought, a bhikkhu enters upon and abides in the second jhāna...With the fading away as well of rapture...he enters upon and abides in the third jhāna...With the abandoning of pleasure and pain he enters upon and abides in the fourth jhāna...On such an occasion he does not choose for his own affliction, or for another's affliction, or for the affliction of both.
 On that occasion he feels only feeling that is free from affliction.
 The highest gratification in the case of feelings is freedom from affliction, I say.